 Naming Your White Maine Coon

 Just remember, always do the ‘shout out‘ test first, before settling on your white Maine Coons name.
-What is this? … Well, basically, if you don’t feel comfortable shouting out your cats proposed name in public, then pick a different name!
-Remember, the neighbours are always listening?!! haha
+What is this? … Well, basically, if you don’t feel comfortable shouting out your cat’s proposed name in public, then pick a different name!
+Remember, the neighbors are always listening?!! haha

 Here are a few really great names for your white cat: